Throughout the Church Year,

 The Epiphany Season

 The Epiphany Season lasts from Epiphany until Lent.

-Ash Wednesday (February 14, 2018) begins the season of Lent with contemplative services which include the option to receive a cross made out of ash on your forehead.
-Services take place at 7 a.m., noon, and 6 p.m. (in place of the regular Wednesday evening service).
+Ash Wednesday (March 6, 2019) begins the season of Lent with contemplative services which include the option to receive a cross made out of ash on your forehead.
+Services take place at 7 a.m., noon, and 7 p.m.
+Chapel

 Click the link for a page of Lenten devotional resources put together by the Daughters of the King.